forge-55/bunkeros/docs/reference/about.md

 ## What is BunkerOS?

-**BunkerOS is a productivity-hardened, Arch-based Linux distribution built for mission-focused computing.**

-## What is BunkerOS?
+BunkerOS is a configuration layer for Arch Linux that provides a productivity-focused Sway desktop environment.
+Rather than being a standalone distribution, BunkerOS is installed on top of your existing Arch Linux (or Arch-based) system.

-Built on vanilla Arch Linux with custom optimizations, BunkerOS combines performance with disciplined productivity workflows.
+Built on vanilla Arch Linux with transparent, symlinked configurations, BunkerOS combines performance with disciplined productivity workflows.
 It delivers a distraction-free, tactical computing environment that values operational excellence over visual flourish.

 ## Our Mission